FreskyZ/fine/docs/certification.md

-both end, certbot snap package is setting up 00:00~24:00/2, the tilde means twice a day at random time, see https://snapcraft.io/docs/reference/administration/timer-string-format/, the pip installation instruction is using echo "0 0,12 * * * ... time.sleep(random.random() * 3600)' && certbot renew -q" which means random minute at hour 0 or hour 12, I'm following snap setup, select a random time in each half of a utc day, see setup/certbot-entrypoint.py
+both end, certbot snap package is setting up 00:00~24:00/2, the tilde means twice a day at random time, see https://snapcraft.io/docs/reference/administration/timer-string-format/, the pip installation instruction is using echo "0 0,12 * * * ... time.sleep(random.random() * 3600)' && certbot renew -q" which means random minute at hour 0 or hour 12, I'm following snap setup, select a random time in each half of a utc day

+see setup/certbot-entrypoint.py, by the way, random time is easy, fail safe is not easy